rethinkdb/rethinkdb-rs/0-about-rethinkdb/faq.md

 {% endinfobox %}

+## What usage statistics does RethinkDB collect? ##

+By default, RethinkDB will collect anonymous usage statistics and report them to RethinkDB HQ when it checks for new versions of the server.
+The data it transmits are:

+* RethinkDB's version
+* The number of servers in the cluster
+* The operating system (Linux or OS X) and architecture (32 or 64 bit)
+* The number of tables, rounded to the nearest order of magnitude: 2<sup>round(log<sub>2</sub>(<em>tables</em>)</sup>

+If the RethinkDB server is started with the `no-update-check` option, these statistics will *not* be sent.

 ## How is RethinkDB licensed? ##

 The RethinkDB server is licensed under the [GNU Affero General Public License v3.0][agpl].
 The client drivers are licensed under the [Apache License v2.0][apl].